t-aoyam/predict-ih-review/README.md

-This is a repo for a paper under submission "Predicting the Emergence of Induction Heads in Language Model Pretraining"
+This is a repo for the paper "Predicting the Emergence of Induction Heads in Language Model Pretraining"

 ## Setting up the Environment